NATHALIE

 MY

-As my teacher says: "where there is life, there is yoga".
-Ever since I discovered the teachings of yoga I have been completely fascinated by it.
+As my teacher says, 'Where there is life, there is yoga.'
+Ever since I discovered the teachings of yoga, I have been completely fascinated by it.

-When I started learning yoga I was in my mid teenage years, already suffering from back pains.
-Yoga guided me in finding more understanding of my physical and energetic body, acting as therapy for my physical pains and mental wellness.As I dived deeper into the path of yoga I encountered the system called Ashtanga Yoga and found myself fully immersed in this practice is full of knowledge and wisdom.
-It helped me cure many pains in my body including back pains, and allowed me to keep a loving and humble attitude towards myself, nature and life.
+My journey with yoga began in my mid-teenage years when I was already experiencing back pains.
+Yoga became my guiding light, offering me a deeper understanding of my physical and energetic body.
+It acted as therapy for my physical pains and contributed to my mental wellness.
+As I delved deeper into the path of yoga, I encountered the system called Ashtanga Yoga and found myself fully immersed in a practice rich with knowledge and wisdom.
+It not only helped me alleviate physical pains but also fostered a loving and humble attitude towards myself, nature, and life.

-When I was introduced to Ashtanga, the connection was instant, and haven't stopped practicing and learning ever since.
-After over 15 years of dedicated daily practice, I started teaching yoga since 2012.
-It was a natural step forward to travel to Mysore to deepen my studies with R. Sharath Jois at the Shri K.Pattabhi Jois Ashtanga Yoga Institute, and have been going back ever since to visit my teacher at the Sharath Yoga Centre.
+Traveling to Mysore to deepen my studies with R. Sharath Jois at the Shri K. Pattabhi Jois Ashtanga Yoga Institute was a natural step forward, and I have been returning ever since to visit my teacher at the Sharath Yoga Centre.

 Nathalie Daou